alainkaegi/pythonorama/oop/magic.md

 You *could* define these two methods differently if, for example, you wanted [a concise representation for printing but a detailed one for debugging](https://stackoverflow.com/a/2626364).
 Since you'll usually want them to the be the same, by default `__str__` just calls `__repr__`.
 This means that **if you only want to define one, define `__repr__`**.

-Say you wanted to define your own data type to support complex numbers.
+Say you want to define your own data type to support complex numbers.
 (Python has built-in support for complex numbers, so this example is purely for illustrative purposes).
 Here is an initial sketch:
 ```python
 class Complex: